 Materials & Tools:

-1. Plastic bottle of 4 1/2″ diameter, you may use other size to make larger or smaller shield
+1. Plastic bottle of 4 1/2″ diameter, you may use other sizes to make a larger or smaller shield

 2. Red Felt – 18 1/2″ x 14″